 Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

-In this article, we break down the current housing prices in Kinshasa, look at recent price trends, and share our forecasts for where the market is heading.
+In this article, we look at current housing prices in Kinshasa, recent property price trends and the most likely real estate forecasts for the next few years.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Kinshasa.